SafetyWing Strikes Back!

 Their medical evacuation coverage only pays to get you to the nearest appropriate hospital, not necessarily back to your home country (unless a doctor agrees you need the transportation for additional medical care).
 SafetyWing tells me that they will pay for an economy ticket back to the area where you were injured or your home country, whichever you choose, even without a doctor’s approval.
 But this is not medical transport, which can be far more expensive.

 This “emergency evacuation” coverage also maxes out at $100,000 USD — which isn’t that much when it comes to medical transport; it can involve helicopters and other bankruptcy-causing expenses.
-Genki, meanwhile, has no maximum payout limit here.
+Genki Explorer, meanwhile, has no maximum payout limit here.

 It’s fine that SafetyWing eliminated their deductible, but I think they should have kept the deductible as an option, in order to get a lower premium.
 Genki’s optional 50-euro deductible (per claim), drives their already-cheaper prices lower still.

-In addition to the recent changes to their travel insurance, SafetyWing has also made improvements to their full international health insurance plans — and these changes are already available to Americans.
+In addition to the recent changes to their travel insurance, SafetyWing has also made changes to their full international health insurance plans.

 How Is This Different From Genki?